-In later years, Venus Express has been seeking evidence of volcanoes (through searching for a common volcanic output, sulfur dioxide) and monitoring strange phenomena such as a hurricane that changes shape often.
+In later years, Venus Express sought evidence of volcanoes (through searching for a common volcanic output, sulfur dioxide) and monitoring strange phenomena such as a hurricane that changes shape often.

-It's used an "aerodrag" technique to push its solar panels against wisps of Venus' atmosphere, to obtain more accurate measurements.
-Additionally, the spacecraft has found evidence of an ozone layer in Venus' atmosphere similar to the one on Earth.
+It used an "aerodrag" technique to push its solar panels against wisps of Venus' atmosphere, to obtain more accurate measurements.
+Additionally, the spacecraft found evidence of an ozone layer in Venus' atmosphere similar to the one on Earth.

 The glitch had happened before, but the strength of the storm kept the spacecraft blind for more than 40 hours — far longer than usual.
 However, Venus Express recovered and continued observations.

 Only one month later, researchers found that Venus is likely generating auroras even though the planet does not have a magnetic field.
 This helped to explain some strange nighttime lights on Venus that spacecraft had spotted for years.

 It has been established already that Venus does have a "magnetotail" that happens when particles from the sun hit its ionosphere, which is a part of its upper atmosphere that contains electrically charged ions.

 With Venus Express, researchers found a magnetic reconnection within the tail that created a large, magnetic plasma bubble some 2,100 miles (3,400 km) wide that stayed for 94 seconds.